cyrusbuilt/CyrusBuiltHTPC/Arduino/Raspi_ATX_PMU/README_FIRST.txt

   Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA */

-This project was created using VisualMicro for Microsoft Visual Studio 2010 (http://www.visualmicro.com).

-** HOWEVER **
-The Raspi_ATX_PMU.ino file is still a normal sketch, so it can be opened in the standard Arduino IDE or other alternative IDEs/code editors.

 Dependencies:
-PMUState - Simple device state library for Raspi_ATX_PMU, by CyrusBuilt.
 ButtonEvent - Part of ebl-arduino, and Event-based library for Arduino by Renato Ferreira (https://code.google.com/p/ebl-arduino/wiki/ButtonEvent)

-Both libs need to be copied to the "libraries" folder in your Aduion installation.
+Both libs need to be copied to the "libraries" folder in your Arduino installation.